 Lufthansa in advanced talks for state rescue deal worth about US$10 billion

-Airline Lufthansa said on Thursday it is in advanced talks with the German government's economic stabilisation fund over a rescue deal worth up to 9 billion euros (US$9.9 billion), including the state taking a 20per cent stake in the company.

-BERLIN: Airline Lufthansa said on Thursday it is in advanced talks with the German government's economic stabilisation fund over a rescue deal worth up to 9 billion euros (US$9.9 billion), including the state taking a 20per cent stake in the company.
+BERLIN: Airline Lufthansa said on Thursday (May 21) it is in advanced talks with the German government's economic stabilisation fund over a rescue deal worth up to 9 billion euros (US$9.9 billion), including the state taking a 20 per cent stake in the company.

 Lufthansa said in a statement that the deal would involve the government taking two seats on its supervisory board, but it would only exercise its voting rights as a whole in exceptional cases such as protection against a takeover.